Lashmanbala/kafka_spark_structured_streaming/README.md

 ## Overview

-The requirement is to give cashback of specific percentile to the customer when the customer makes a payment more then certain amount and to specific merchants.
+The requirement is to give cashback of specific percentile to the customer when the customer makes a payment more than certain amount and to specific merchants.

 The cashback should be given in realtime.
 So, I used kafka and spark structured streaming in this project.